 One other thing to keep in mind is that the gap will be larger when you’re on the web version of the Google Play Store.
 This can create a slight inaccuracy in your Panoramic Gallery on the web, but don’t let this worry you!
 Given that all of your installs will come from mobile, this is less of a concern.
 You should ensure your Screenshot Gallery is designed and optimized solely for the mobile version of your Store Listing.

-To learn more about designing a panoramic screenshot gallery for Apple App Store read this.
+Have an IOS App? learn more about designing a panoramic screenshot gallery for Apple App Store.